-The sight of stray cats in a neighborhood is disturbing to anyone.
+The sight of stray cats in a neighborhood is disturbing.
 People that love cats want every animal to have a home.
-The people that dislike cats may feel irritated because of the problems the stays cause in the neighborhood.
+Folks who dislike them may feel irritated because of the neighborhood problems the stays cause.

-A loose cat without a human to care for them can become a nuisance.
+A loose cat without a caring human can become a nuisance.
 The animals make a mess as they forage through garbage cans to find food.
 They may also cause fights with household pets and continue to breed and overpopulate the area.

 A fast, easy solution to the problem is not available.
-However, there are many people around the country that work to make lives better for stray pets.
+However, many people around the country work to make lives better for stray pets.
 The resources may vary based on where people live, but some form of help is available everywhere.

 I’ve put together the following list of 7 options to help you address stray animals from your neighborhood.